255-S Stratton Bldg.

 (217) 557-4622 (fax)

 In the News

-sponsorship and committee information courtesy of the Legislative Information
+*Bill sponsorship and committee information courtesy of the Legislative Information System

-In addition to his work with the Village of Hoffman Estates, Crespo is a member of St. Hubert Church, where he has coached the track and field and cross country teams.
-Crespo’s volunteer work also includes service on the Alexian Brothers Mental Health Center Board.
+Crespo is a member of St. Hubert Church, where he has coached the track and field and cross country teams.
+His volunteer work also includes service on the Alexian Brothers Mental Health Center Board. /p>